KalinaStefanova/Kalina-Stefanova-employees/README.md

 ISO Date - "2015-03-25" (The International Standard)<br/>
 Short Date - "03/25/2015"<br/>
 Long Date - "Mar 25 2015" or "25 Mar 2015"<br/>
-Since A JavaScript date is fundamentally specified as the number of milliseconds that have elapsed since the ECMAScript epoch, which is defined as January 1, 1970, UTC (equivalent to the UNIX epoch), I decided to use milliseconds date representation for comparisons**
+Since A JavaScript date is fundamentally specified as the number of milliseconds that have elapsed since the ECMAScript epoch, which is defined as January 1, 1970, UTC (equivalent to the UNIX epoch), I decided to use the milliseconds date representation for comparisons.**

 ### Improvement suggestion
 For better performance the dates comparison and work days calculation can be implemented server-side.
 And React app can consume an API and fetch the pair of employees that worked together for longest period of time.